harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/azure/azure-cd-quickstart.md

 ## See also

-For frequently asked questions about Community Edition deployments in Harness, go to [Gitness and Community Edition FAQs](/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/gitness-community-edition-faqs).
+For frequently asked questions about Harness Open Source and Free Edition deployments, go to [Harness Open Source and Free Edition FAQs](/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/gitness-community-edition-faqs).